jaeksoft/opensearchserver/src/doc/en/documentation/faq/crawling/how_to_use_selenium_to_crawl_websites.md

+## How to use Selenium to crawl websites

 **OpenSearchServer 1.5** introduces a powerful scripting feature.
 It is now possible to drive a web browser (Firefox, PhantomJS) using a written script.

 The new scripting feature can: